 Data Informed Public Libraries (DIPL) is an initiative sponsored by the California State Library and implemented by Infopeople.
 This initiative builds upon the foundation of the April 2017 Research Institute for Public Libraries (RIPL) regional conference in Sacramento and the November 2017 Beyond the Numbers pre-conference at the California Library Association conference in Riverside.
 Through a variety of online courses, case studies, and webinars, participants will collaborate with others at their organization to discover and apply new practices, tools, and methods for data collection, analysis, and use.

 - Getting Started with Community Needs Assessments - Start date September 18, 2018 -- Registration now closed.
 Learners in this course collect and use data to assess needs in their communities.

-- Capturing Outcomes of Library Programming - Start date November 6, 2018 -- Registration now open.
+- Capturing Outcomes of Library Programming - Start date November 6, 2018 -- Registration now closed.
 Learners in this course explore a range of strategies for capturing program outcomes for all ages of library patrons.
 Learners acquire a framework for articulating program goals, capturing outcomes aligned with those goals, and using outcomes to advocate for programming in the library.